-New York MTA acting CEO and Board Chair Janno Lieber has been officially nominated by Gov. Kathy Hochul to serve in those roles; also nominated, Elizabeth Velez to serve on the MTA Board.
+New York MTA acting CEO and Board Chair Janno Lieber on Jan.
+20 was confirmed by the state Senate to serve in those roles; also confirmed, Elizabeth Velez as an MTA Board member.

 Lieber took over top MTA leadership on July 31, 2021—a day after Patrick Foye, who led the MTA as President and then as Chairman and CEO for four years, left the agency, and the same day Sarah Feinberg vacated her interim MTA New York City Transit (NYCT) post.